llhyuan/portfolio-website/README.md

     How to: simply replace the value
   - key: ['value', ...]
     ![example2](./public/images/example1.png)
-    How to: add to/delete from the array
+    How to: add to/delete from the array.
     If you don't want this section, just leave the array empty

 ### Deploy